JesperNaarttijarvi/DATX02-Vehicle-Automation/computerVision/README.md

 #### Helping commands
 To find resolution, frames and ecoding.
 Run `ffmpeg -i <filename>` <br/>
 To increase/decrease speed.
-Run `ffmpeg -i input.mp4 -filter:v "setpts=0.5*PTS" output.mp4` where setpts=0.5 means 2x speed.
-For 4x speed, use 0.25 and so on. <br/>
+Run `ffmpeg -i input.mp4 -r 60 -filter:v "setpts=0.5*PTS" output.mp4` where -r 60 means we want 60fps, setpts=0.5 means 2x speed.
+For 4x speed, use 0.25 and so on.
+R and setpts should line up<br/>
 To change the bitrate of a video.
 Run `ffmpeg -i input.mp4 -b 1000000 output.mp4` where -b 1000000 is the desired bitrate in bytes/sec <br/>
 To compress a video.
 Run `ffmpeg -i input.mp4 -vcodec libx265 -crf 24 output.mp4` where libx265 is the compress algorithm and -crf 24 is how much it should compress it. <br/>